klaytn/klaytn-docs/docs/dapp/developer-tools/wallets/wallet-libraries/web3Auth.md

 # Installation

-To make use of web3Auth in your dApp, you must install the required libraries and SDK first.
+To make use of Web3Auth in your dApp, you must install the required libraries and SDK first.
 Hence, you'll need to set up ethers.js, and the Web3Auth Web SDK.
-You can use Web3Auth together with either the [ethers.js](https://docs.ethers.org/v6/) or [web3.js](https://web3js.readthedocs.io/en/v1.2.8/getting-started.html) libraries to communicate with the Klaytn blockchain.
+You can use Web3Auth together with either [ethers.js](https://docs.ethers.org/v6/) or [web3.js](https://web3js.readthedocs.io/en/v1.2.8/getting-started.html) libraries to communicate with the Klaytn blockchain.
 We'll be using ethers.js throughout this guide.

 ```bash
 npm install --save @web3auth/modal